suneelbvs/ac-bo-hackathon.github.io/_projects/project-31-ask-tell-tutorial.md

 ---
 number: 31 # leave as-is, maintainers will adjust
-title: From Scikit-Optimize to Ax- A tutorial on human-in-the-loop Bayesian optimization
+title: From Scikit-Optimize to Ax - A tutorial on human-in-the-loop Bayesian optimization
 topic: tutorial
 team_leads:
   - Cameron Movassaghi (University of California, Los Angeles)